 It’s the million dollar question if you have difficulty with your sexual stamina: what’s the easiest and best way to improve it?

-In the 4 years since starting this website, I’ve thought a lot about the different approaches to tackling premature ejaculation (PE).
+In the 4 years since starting this website, I’ve thought a lot about the different approaches to tackling premature ejaculation.
 I’ve also read a lot of PE research and personally tried many products along the way.

 Since there’s no universally recommended treatment by the medical profession, finding the right treatment isn’t always so straightforward; the reality is that there’s probably a bit of luck involved.

-If you visit a doctor (something not many men do), and they can’t identify a treatable medical cause for your PE, they are likely to suggest different self-help options as well as pharmaceutical treatment and/or counselling.
+If you visit a doctor, and they can’t identify a treatable medical cause, they might suggest different self-help options as well as pharmaceutical treatment and/or counselling.

 And within those self-help options, there are two main approaches: